 A woman’s body is beautiful, irrespective of shape and color.
 Womanhood itself is so beautiful and is a blessing.
 But there are several transitional phases in a woman’s life where she is prone to many health risks.
 Those health risks are easy to combat by a professional or doctor’s consultation.
 Let’s throw some light on this subject.

-We will be discussing 10 major health risks women face post menopause:
+10 major health risks women face after menopause:

-- Osteoporosis: Due to low estrogen after menopause, a woman’s body tends to lose bone mass much more quickly than before and could result in fractures even on a low impact hit.
-Bones become brittle, weak and break easily.
+- Osteoporosis: Due to low estrogen levels after menopause, a woman’s body tends to lose bone mass much more quickly than earlier.
+This can result in fractures even on a low impact hit and the bones may become brittle, weak and break easily.

 - Heart diseases: The most dreadful fear can also plunge post-menopause.
 Nearly one-third of women develop cardiovascular diseases.
 Due to diminishing estrogen, the flexibility of the blood vessels is lost.
 Hence, they cannot expand and contract like before for proper blood flow and accommodation.
 Women’s heart suddenly becomes vulnerable due to thick artery walls which are a result of high blood pressure.